There was an error with your log in

 Paglia Orba landscapes

-• After an easy walk along the trail, you reach your first col at Bocca San Pedru—and then, the magic begins.
-The coastline emerges in striking contrast to the deep blue of the Mediterranean.
-On the other side, a glacial cirque comes into view, concealing one of the true gems of the Corsican mountains.
-Surrounded by its lush pozzines, Lac de Nino is a breathtaking sight, enhanced by the presence of wild horses grazing nearby.
+• After a gentle start, you reach your first mountain pass at Bocca San Pedru—and then the magic begins.
+The coastline emerges, framed by the deep blue of the Mediterranean, while on the other side, a glacial cirque unveils one of the hidden gems of the Corsican mountains.
+Nestled among grassy pozzines, the serene Lac de Nino appears, often accompanied by the sight of wild horses grazing nearby.

 Accommodation: Refuge at Manganu